How Do I Know What Makes Pearl Jewelry Expensive?

 Saltwater Pearls

-Saltwater pearls such as Akoya pearls, Tahitian pearls, and South Sea pearls are usually more expensive than freshwater pearls.
-These pearls are cultivated in oysters found in the ocean, which are rarer and more challenging to farm, driving up their value. -
+Saltwater pearls—such as Akoya, Tahitian, and South Sea pearls—are typically more expensive than freshwater pearls.
+They are cultivated in ocean oysters, which are rarer and more difficult to farm, resulting in higher value.

 Freshwater Pearls